naturalinteraction/basil/README.md

 - Measure uniformity of growth.
 - Provide curve of growth in time.

 Algorithm is plant-specific.
 Plant in tray is known.
 Day of growth is known.
 White, constant light.
-Substrate will guarantee good contrast.
+Substrate is white and plastic.
+Distance and angle are fixed.

 #### High-level tasks